pybox2d/pybox2d/INSTALL.md

 2. Create a new environment (named py34 here) and activate it:

     ```bash
-    $ conda create -n py34 python=3.4
+    $ conda create -n pybox2d -c conda-forge python=3.6 pybox2d pyglet
-    $ source activate py34
+    $ conda activate pybox2d
     ```
-3. Install Box2D from my channel

-    ```bash
-    $ conda install -c https://conda.anaconda.org/kne pybox2d
-    ```

-    Recent builds should be available for Windows, Linux, and OS X, with Python 2.7, 3.3, 3.4 and 3.5.
+    Recent builds should be available for Windows, Linux, and OS X, with Python 3.6, 3.7, and 3.8.

-4. Alternatively, you can build pybox2d from its source code.
+3. Alternatively, you can build pybox2d from its source code.
 You should only really do this if you want the latest features not available in the release or if you want to help contribute to pybox2d.
 See the section below corresponding to your operating system for more instructions on how to do